Close up of the hand of a PHS student holdidng an epee during Fencing class

 PHS is its own janitor.
 The church’s weekend events depend on us leaving the space as clean as we found it and putting furniture back in place.
 We will incur a fee if church staff need to clean up after us.

-Students are expected to take charge of morning setup, classroom transitions, setup for lunch, cleanup after lunch, and cleanup at the end of the day.
+Students and Onsite Volunteers are expected to take charge of morning setup, classroom transitions, setup for lunch, cleanup after lunch, and cleanup at the end of the day.

-Setup: Students should plan to arrive 15 minutes before class time to help with the setup of classrooms and shared spaces.
+Setup: Students should plan to arrive 15-20 minutes before classes begin to help with the setup of classrooms and shared spaces.

-Classroom Transitions: At the end of each class, please clean up spills, pick up trash, help rearrange tables and chairs as needed, and otherwise ensure the classroom is in good condition for the next class.
+Classroom Transitions: At the end of each class period please: clean spills, pick up trash, help rearrange tables and chairs if needed, and ensure the classroom is in good condition for the next class.

-Lunch: Help prepare the Fellowship Hall for lunch by setting up tables and chairs from the storage room.
-Help clean up the Fellowship Hall after lunch by wiping down tables and chairs and returning them to the storage room and by cleaning up any food spills on the floor.
+Lunch: Help clean up the Fellowship Hall after lunch by wiping down tables and chairs, and cleaning up any food spills on the floor.

 Cleanup: Students should plan to stay at least 15 minutes after class ends, or later on particularly messy days, to help with the cleanup of classrooms and shared spaces.
-No one should leave until Planet Homeschool is clean and returned to the church’s preferred layout.
-Students should consult their checklists and then check in with the Onsite Volunteers to see what still needs to be done in the common areas and other classrooms once their own classroom is complete.
-When everyone participates, cleanup can be completed in 10 to 15 minutes.
+Students should check in with the Onsite Volunteers to see what needs to be done.
+When everyone participates, cleanup can be completed in about 15 minutes.

 1. Community Expectations

-The Leadership Team may choose to amend these policies for the well-being of the PHS community.
-Members will be informed of any policy revisions via our co-op forum and blog.
+The Leadership Team may choose to amend policies for the well-being of the community.
+Members will be informed of any revisions.

 Let the Onsite Volunteers know if you need help with anything while you’re at PHS.